 Step 3: Brief Vocal Engagement

-Persistent Highly Difficult People (PHIDIPs) will now have entered a state of determined rage.
-Having largely ignored the subject’s lengthy diatribe up to this point, you can now engage vocally.
-However, your initial retort should be extremely brief — no more than three words.
 Having showed no interest in the subject during the previous at least five minutes, you may now say, for example, “Excuse me?”
-Speak in a mildly surprised manner that suggests you have only now realized the subject is talking to you — even if there are no other people present.
-You should also respond in a heavy foreign accent (like a rural French peasant or like Dracula).
-This will be necessary should the difficult person persist until Step 4.
+Speak in a mildly surprised manner that suggests you have only just this moment realized the subject is talking to you — even if there are no other people present.
+Deliver your response in a heavy foreign accent (like a rural French peasant or like Dracula).
+Excusee moi?

-Step 4: Heavy Foreign Accent
+Step 4: Heavy Foreign Accent and Limited English

-Now that you have established a foreign persona and, supposedly, a very basic command of the English language, you can freely engage in conversation.
 The key, however, is to make the conversation as difficult as possible.
 For example, a difficult person in the workplace may state in an exasperated and threatening manner, “I want to speak with your boss!”
 You can reply as follows: “You vant to espeek wit my voss?
 Vot is voss?
 Is similar hoss?”
 Carry on in this manner for as long as you can.

 Step 5: A Swift Punch in the Nose

-By this stage, you’ll probably be deriving some pleasure from the situation (frustrating frustrated people is one of life’s little pleasures).
-There comes a time, however, when all jokes wear thin.
-If, for example, you need a beer or a cigarette, you’ll have to end the engagement.
 To do this, you’ll first need to form a fist with your strongest hand.
 Now, punch the difficult person straight and swiftly in the nose.
 You can then walk away to enjoy your beer or cigarette, safe in the knowledge that you tried to cope with the difficult person in a reasonable and measured way.
 In the end, however, the difficult person simply deserved a swift punch in the nose.

 OMG I do this all the time without knowing!